This vegan lasagna verde is packed with protein and healthy flavor from tofu, jalapeno pesto, and creamy cashew ricotta.

 Many of Kathy's recipes are creative takes on classic dishes.
 They're not just "hey, I took a lasagna recipe and replaced the ricotta with tofu - now it's vegan!"
 This Lasagna Verde recipe takes traditional lasagna and makes it into something completely different.

-You can enter to win a copy of Healthy Happy Vegan Kitchen on the Marketplace or purchase the book online on amazon.com.
+You can get Healthy Happy Vegan Kitchen on amazon.com or anywhere awesome cookbooks are sold.

 Spicy Jalapeño Pesto